International Politics Summer School 2019

 A two-week residential summer school tackling the vital issues that shape politics in the modern world with a regional focus.

-- Providing in depth analysis of key countries in regions outside of Western Europe and North America - Africa, East Asia, Latin America, the Middle East, and Russia and the Former Soviet Union.
+- Providing in depth analysis of key countries in regions outside of Western Europe and North America - Africa, China, Latin America, the Middle East and North Africa, and Russia and the Former Soviet Union.

 - Including a daily lecture programme given by world-renowned academics.